popphp/docs/getting_started/routing.rst

 In the above example, a CLI command of ``./app hello`` will execute the closure as the controller and echo ``Hello World`` out to the console.

-A controller object can be, and usually is, an instance of a class instead of a closure for more control over what happens for each route:
+A reference to controller class and a method within that controller class can be used instead of a closure for more control over what happens for each route.
+This works for both HTTP and CLI routes.

+**HTTP Controller Route Example**

 .. code-block:: php

-    class MyApp\Controller\IndexController extends \Pop\Controller\AbstractController
+    class MyApp\Http\Controller\IndexController extends \Pop\Controller\AbstractController
     {
         public function index()
         {